Skip to main content

 Bill Summary

-The "Colorado Road and Community Safety Act" authorizes the issuance of a driver's license or identification card to an individual who is not lawfully present in the United States.
-The following are, among others, some of the requirements to be issued the driver's license or identification card:
+The "Colorado Road and Community Safety Act" authorizes the issuance of a driver's license or identification card to an individual who is not lawfully present in the United States if the individual meets certain requirements.

 • Repealing the requirement that the applicant have filed a Colorado resident income tax return;

-• Repealing the requirement that the applicant demonstrate being a resident of the state for the immediately preceding 2 years;
+• Repealing the requirement that the applicant demonstrate residency in the state for the immediately preceding 2 years;

 • Repealing the requirement that the applicant provide a documented social security number or individual taxpayer identification number; and

-The bill authorizes the use of exceptions processing, which is a type of hearing where it is determined if the applicant possesses evidence sufficient to prove a person qualifies for an identification document, for identification document applicants who are not lawfully present in the United States.
+The act authorizes the use of exceptions processing, which is a hearing to determine whether an applicant possesses evidence sufficient to prove the applicant qualifies for an identification document, for identification document applicants who are not lawfully present in the United States.
 The department will promulgate rules concerning exceptions processing and the use of documents issued by an agent or agency of the United States government to prove a person qualifies for a Colorado identification document.

 Status